 The blue room didn’t start out blue.
 It’s the only room in our house without a proper name — part office, part playroom, part storage solution.
 Originally the back of the house, a generous extension by the previous owner left it sandwiched awkwardly between our two busiest spaces: the kitchen-diner and the living room.
 It lacks natural daylight.
 But during lockdown, when it became my full-time workspace, I gave it a makeover.
 Painted in ‘Denim Spirit’, the room now lifts mine.

 When I sit at my desk, the garden stretches out to my left.
-Above me, Lowry’s At the Seaside reminds me to look up and imagine paddling through cold waves.
-I missed the sea during those quiet months when everything stopped.
+Above me, Lowry’s At the Seaside reminds me to look up and imagine dipping my toes into the cool blue water like the figures in the painting.
+I missed the sea during those surreal months of 2020 when everything stopped.

 Just right of this view, an Aperol spritz print — my favourite drink, also calming in its own fizzy, bright orange way!